 …(I)n the Middle Ages it was essentially necessary to start from scratch.
 No matter how intensively people may have oriented themselves time and time again towards antiquity, since the Carolingian Renaissance, … it was a unique process of cultural formation in Europe (which) has continued since.
 (Source)

 Neither being a scholar nor classically educated, I don’t have a clear history of things and events European in my noggin to draw upon.
-I have bits and pieces: Socrates and his pupils Aristotle and Plato, the French Revolution, the Catholic church and Martin Luther’s defection, the Renaissance, the Enlightenment, etc.
+I have bits and pieces: Socrates and his pupil Plato, and the latter’s pupil, Aristotle; the French Revolution, the Catholic church and Martin Luther’s defection, the Renaissance, the Enlightenment, etc.

 As travel Europe, I see physical results of these ideas and events, mostly churches and general architecture, the arts and music, waterways, landscapes, many monuments to fallen soldiers and murdered peoples.